-Picture-postcard tropical islands, wildlife-rich mangrove forests, stunning palm-fringed beaches and a plethora of ancient Mayan ruins for you to explore, all to make Belize a wonderful diving and holiday destination.
+Picture-postcard tropical islands, wildlife-rich mangrove forests, stunning palm-fringed beaches, equatorial forests and a plethora of ancient Mayan ruins for you to explore, all make Belize a wonderful diving and holiday destination.

-Pristine reefs with visibility up to 50 metres, spectacular sponge formations and waters teeming with large and small fish, are what make Belize a premier liveaboard diving destination.
-Safari cruises here concentrate their regular itineraries around the magnificent atolls of Lighthouse Reef and Turneffe.
+Colourful reefs with visibility often exceeding 40 metres, spectacular soft coral gardens, sponges and channel formations, and warm waters teeming with large and small fish, are what make Belize a premiere liveaboard diving destination.
+The easy diving conditions make this destination attractive to divers of all experience levels and safari cruises here concentrate their regular itineraries around the magnificent atolls of Lighthouse Reef and Turneffe.

 View a map of: